-The disk drive storage unit houses two types of controls and indicators: one group for use by the operator, and one group for troubleshooting and preventive maintenance use by a customer service engineer (CE).
-The following sections describe the two groups.
+The disk drive storage unit houses two types of controls and indicators: one group for use by the operator, and one group for troubleshooting and preventative maintenance use by a customer service engineer (CE).
+The following sections describe the two groups; the locations of all controls and indicators are pictured in Figure 17.

-OPERATOR CONTROL PANEL:
+OPERATOR CONTROL PANEL

-The operator pushbutton controls and lighted indicators are located on a horizontal panel on the front of the disk storage unit (see Figure 18).
+The operator pushbutton controls and lighted indicators are located on a horizontal panel on the front of the disk storage unit (see Figure 17).
 The controls and indicators serve these functions: